viodotcom/.github/profile/README.md

 ## Get in touch

-Learn more what we're doing on [Vio.com Blog](https://www.vio.com/blog)
+Learn more about what we're doing on [Vio.com Blog](https://medium.com/viodotcom)

 Want to join us?
 Check out the opportunities on [Vio.com Careers](https://www.vio.com/careers)!